 9 R.C.
-4729.554(J).
+4729.554(H).

-10 Section 2.
+10 Section 3.

-- The number of pharmacy interns and certified pharmacy technicians that a supervising pharmacist may supervise at any given time; - The maximum distance that a supervising pharmacist may be physically located from the remote dispensing pharmacy; - Standards for remote patient counseling by a supervising pharmacist, including the counseling required to be offered for each drug dispensed under a new prescription; - Standards for and frequency of remote dispensing pharmacy inspections by the supervising pharmacist; - Requirements for the closure of a remote dispensing pharmacy if its telepharmacy system or surveillance system, or any related security system used by the pharmacy, is malfunctioning; - Requirements related to perpetual controlled substance inventories; - Security requirements for remote dispensing pharmacies that include methods for supervising pharmacists to determine who has accessed the pharmacy; - Limits on the number of remote dispensing pharmacies that a supervising pharmacist may oversee at one time to ensure patient safety and sufficient staffing to meet the prescription workload; - Requirements for a remote dispensing pharmacy's responsible person; - Any other standards or procedures the Board considers necessary to implement the bill's provision.
+- The number of pharmacy interns and certified pharmacy technicians that a supervising pharmacist may supervise at any given time; - The maximum distance that a supervising pharmacist may be physically located from the remote dispensing pharmacy; - Standards for remote patient counseling by a supervising pharmacist, including the counseling required to be offered for each drug dispensed under a new prescription; - Standards for and frequency of remote dispensing pharmacy inspections by the supervising pharmacist; - Requirements for the closure of a remote dispensing pharmacy if its telepharmacy system or surveillance system, or any related security system used by the pharmacy, is malfunctioning; - Requirements related to perpetual controlled substance inventories; - Security requirements for remote dispensing pharmacies that include methods for supervising pharmacists to determine who has accessed the pharmacy; - Standards by which a supervising pharmacist may be approved to oversee more than one remote dispensing pharmacy simultaneously; - Requirements for a remote dispensing pharmacy's responsible person; - Any other standards or procedures the Board considers necessary to implement the bill's provisions.